SERIES > Innocent Devil's Harem

 “How many?”
 I wondered,

-so upset.
 This was by far the worst I’d seen her.

 She tried sucking in a deep